csolink/csolink-model/docs/index.md

           * [ReagentTargetedComponentservice](ReagentTargetedComponentservice.md) - A componentservice altered in its availability level in the context of some experiment as a result of being targeted by componentservice-knockdown reagent(s).
           * [SequenceVariant](SequenceVariant.md) - A variantcomponentservice that varies in its sequence from what is considered the reference variantcomponentservice at that locus.
              * [MonomericVariant](MonomericVariant.md) - A single monomeric position in the service monomeric variants are single monomeric positions in service DNA at which different sequence alternatives exist
-          * [ServiceBackgroundExposure](ServiceBackgroundExposure.md) - A service background exposure is where an individual's specific service background of serviceunits, sequence variants or other pre-existing service conditions constitute a kind of 'exposure' to the system, leading to or influencing an outcome.
           * [Serviceinstance](Serviceinstance.md) - A servicetype that is composed of a chain of instruction sequences and is produced by translation of kernel message
              * [ServiceinstanceIsoform](ServiceinstanceIsoform.md) - Represents a serviceinstance that is a specific isoform of the canonical or reference serviceinstance.
           * [Serviceunittype](Serviceunittype.md) - An information content entity that describes a workload by specifying the total variation in service sequence and/or componentservice availability, relative to some established background